o3de/o3de.org/content/docs/user-guide/features/visualization/cinematics/controlling-the-playhead.md

 ---
-description: ' Control the playhead in the <guilabel>Track View</guilabel> editor in Open 3D Engine. '
+description: ' Control the playhead in the <guilabel>Track View</guilabel> editor in Amazon Lumberyard. '
 title: Controlling the Playhead
 ---
 # Controlling the Playhead {#cinematics-controlling-the-playhead}

 The Track View's **Play** toolbar contains the main controls for controlling the playhead for the sequence timeline\.

-![\[Control the playhead in the Track View.\]](/images/user-guide/cinematics/cinematics-track-view-editor-play-toolbar.png)
+![\[Control the playhead in the Track View.\]](/images/userguide/cinematics/cinematics-track-view-editor-play-toolbar.png)

 The **Play** toolbar has the following controls\.